 Panelists: Theane Evangelis | Partner, Gibson, Dunn & Crutcher LLP, Ed Johnson | Director of Litigation, Oregon Law Center, Marc Jolin | Attorney and Former Head of Multnomah County and City of Portland’s Joint Office of Homeless Services, and Lieutenant David Bonn | Hillsboro Police Department

-This event is sponsored by Tonkon Torp LLP and Perkins Coie LLP
+This event was sponsored by Tonkon Torp LLP and Perkins Coie LLP

 The Building